 Req. # Requirement Text Rating Auditors feedback Action Plan available/applicable practices (BAP). the development of an impermeable layer below the liner, with low friction resistance so stability bands were applied in the basin to provide resistance to sliding.
 Different assessments were undertaken including 3D seepage assessments, dynamic deformation modelling, seismic assessments etc. to mitigate potential liquefaction triggered by a seismic event - Based on international best practices.
 Also, fiber optic cables are understood to be installed to monitor strains and leakage through the liner via temperature differences.
 The site has conducted a gap assessment against the Global Industry Standards on Tailing Management guidelines and has developed a timeline for the implementation of Global Industry Standards of Tailing Manager guideline improvements.
-The Design Report for the recently designed and constructed Mareesburg Tailings Storage Facility was based on the Best Available Technologies (BAT) (e.g., for Mareesburg Tailings Storage Facility was based on the Best Available Technologies (BAT) (e.g., for Mareesburg Tailings Storage Facility bands were applied).
+The Design Report for the recently designed and constructed Mareesburg Tailings Storage Facility was based on the Best Available Technologies (BAT) (e.g., for Mareesburg Tailings Storage Facility liner systems were applied).
 Additional innovations were also applied in the development of an impermeable layer below the liner, with low friction resistance, so stability bands were applied in the basin to provide resistance to sliding.
 Different assessments were undertaken including 3D seepage assessments, dynamic deformation modelling, seismic assessments, etc., to mitigate potential liquefaction triggered by a seismic event.
 This was based on international best practices.
 Also, fiber optic cables are understood to be installed to monitor strains and leakage through the liner via temperature differences.
 The site has conducted a gap assessment against the Global Industry Standard on Tailings Management guidelines and has developed a timeline for the implementation of the Global Industry Standard on Tailing Management guideline improvements.
-Aside from tailings-related waste facilities, onsite tours of other mine waste facilities, including salvage yards, workshop areas, etc to be amended to address the finding. b) Increased frequency of internal audit and inspections.
+Aside from tailings-related waste facilities, onsite tours of other mine waste facilities, including salvage yards, workshop areas, etc., identified practices not considered to be best available/applicable. to be amended to address the finding. b) Increased frequency of internal audit and inspections.